 Skip to Content

-Thinking about your next trip?
-Adelaide might just be the destination you didn’t know you needed with plenty of things to do in Adelaide.
-With direct flights from Newcastle Airport, it’s never been easier to pack your bags, skip the M1, and be on your way to a city that’s full of surprises.
+Already thinking about your next trip?
+Adelaide might be the destination you didn’t know you needed with plenty of things to do in Adelaide.
+With direct flights to Adelaide from Newcastle Airport, it’s never been easier to pack your bag, skip the M1 and be on your way to a city that’s full of surprises.
 Start your holiday sooner and fly from the airport that’s just up the road.

-Let’s start with the obvious—Adelaide is surrounded by some of Australia’s most famous wine regions.
-From the lush vineyards of the Barossa Valley to the coastal charm of McLaren Vale, you’re never far from a cellar door.
-Join a guided wine tour or book a tasting at iconic wineries like Penfolds, d'Arenberg, or Jacob's Creek.
-Even if wine isn’t your thing, many of these vineyards offer incredible dining experiences, sculpture trails, and even cooking classes that showcase the local produce and culture.
+South Australia is home to some of Australia’s most famous wine regions, from the lush vineyards of the Barossa Valley to the coastal charm of McLaren Vale you’re never far from a cellar door.
+Join a wine tour or book a tasting at wineries like Penfolds, d'Arenberg or Jacob's Creek.
+Even if wine isn’t really your thing many vineyards offer amazing dining experiences, sculpture trails and cooking classes that celebrate the local produce.

 2. A Festival Capital

-If you love a good event, Adelaide’s got a calendar full of them.
-The city comes alive during the Adelaide Fringe Festival, WOMADelaide, and the Adelaide Festival of Arts.
-Music, comedy, theatre and visual arts—there’s always something happening.
-For sports fans, catching a match at the iconic Adelaide Oval is a must.
-Whether it’s cricket, AFL, or even a concert under the stars, the Oval is as scenic as it is historic.
+If you love a good event Adelaide has got a calendar full of them.
+The city comes alive during the Adelaide Fringe Festival, WOMADelaide and the Adelaide Festival of Arts.
+Music, comedy, theatre and visual arts there is always something happening.
+For sports fans, catching a match at Adelaide Oval is a must.
+With cricket, AFL and concerts under the stars the Oval is as scenic as it is historic.

 4. Coastal Escapes Close By

-Adelaide’s coastline is ridiculously accessible.
-In just 20 minutes from the city centre, you can be walking along Glenelg Beach, grabbing fish and chips at Henley, or catching a stunning sunset over the water.
-Try paddle boarding at Semaphore, or hop on a dolphin cruise from Port Adelaide.
-If you’ve got more time, take a coastal drive down the Fleurieu Peninsula or venture further to the white sands of Port Willunga.
+Just 20 minutes from the city you could be walking along Glenelg Beach, grabbing fish and chips at Henley or catching a stunning sunset over the water.
+Or you could try paddle boarding at Semaphore, plus dolphin cruises from Port Adelaide.
+If you’ve got more time take a drive down the Fleurieu Peninsula or explore the white sands of Port Willunga.

 5. Gateway to Adventure

 Ready to explore beyond the city?
-Adelaide is the perfect launch pad.
-Visit Kangaroo Island for epic wildlife experiences, explore underground at the Naracoorte Caves, or head north to the Flinders Ranges for hiking and ancient landscapes.
-For something closer, take a drive up to Hahndorf, Australia’s oldest German town, for schnitzels, strudels, and charming boutiques.
-Love a good road trip?
-The Adelaide Hills, Limestone Coast, and Clare Valley are all within a few hours’ drive and packed with natural wonders and character-filled towns.
+Adelaide is the starting point for more.
+Visit Kangaroo Island for unique wildlife experiences, explore underground at the Naracoorte Caves or head north to the Flinders Ranges for hiking and ancient landscapes.
+For something closer to Adelaide itself take a drive up to Hahndorf, Australia’s oldest German town for schnitzels, strudels and cute boutiques.
+After a good road trip?
+The Adelaide Hills, Limestone Coast, and Clare Valley are all within a few hours drive and packed with natural wonders and character-filled towns.

 6. A City That’s Easy to Love

-Adelaide’s city centre is compact, clean, and easy to navigate.
-Take a guided walking tour or hire a bike to discover hidden gems like the quirky JamFactory galleries or the rooftop bars along Leigh Street.
-The tram system makes it a breeze to get from the beach to the Botanic Gardens without a car.
-Plus, the city’s pace is relaxed, making it perfect for unwinding while still exploring.
-Whether you’re travelling solo, with mates, or with the whole family, it’s a city that just makes life easier.
+You could take a guided tour or hire a bike to discover hidden gems like the quirky JamFactory galleries or the rooftop bar options along Leigh Street.
+The tram system makes it super easy to get from the beach to the Botanic Gardens without needing a car.
+Plus the city’s pace is nice and relaxed, making it perfect for unwinding while still exploring.
+Whether you’re travelling solo, with mates, or with the whole family it’s a city that just makes life easier.

 Your 4-Day Adelaide Itinerary